 9. No homework in the evenings

 Parents I know with kids in school get pretty frustrated that they have to spend what little time they get with their kids in the evening doing homework.
-I remember having lots of it at times growing up!
-It was normal.
+I’ve got friends spending an hour after dinner with their 1st and 2nd grader on homework!

-However I’d love for my kids to have more time for other interests if they are able to get the same work done in half the time.
-It’s just easier to be efficient when you are self taught and the only (or one of a few) students at home.
+Instead they have more time for other interests and can get the same work done in half the time.
+It’s just easier to be efficient when you are self taught, and have one on one instruction.

-This kind of terrifies me to be honest.
-Because the temptation is to always think something else is better.
+This terrified me at first.
+Because there’s a lot of options now, and the temptation is to think something else is better.
 That another homeschool family has the golden ticket with their curriculum.

 11. No school drop offs and pick ups

 Traffic, getting in the car early mornings, waking up the baby earlier than I want to…happy to leave that behind for now.